Automorphic functionals for the minimal representations of groups of type $D_n$ and $E_n$: Acknowledgments

 We thank Dmitry Gourevitch for answering our questions and explaining the work \cite{Gourevitch}.
-We also thank Hezi Halawi for his help in computation of Gindikin-Karpelevich factors.
-The first author is supported by ISF grant 1643/23.
+We thank Hezi Halawi for his help in computation of Gindikin-Karpelevich factors.
+We thank the referee for raising questions regarding various results whose proofs in literature often valid only for fields of characteristic zero, and for sketching the arguments to resolve them.

+The first author is partially supported by ISF grant 1643/23.
+The second author is partially supported by ERC grant 101142781.